Justwhittaker/PRO4-Mealdeals/README.md

 1. User Registration and User information Updates
     * Emails and user names are unique to the system, the same user name cannot be used by another person likewise for the email address.
-    * Users must be 10 years or older to set up profile (-3 calendar days are permitted to account for 2 leap years)
-2. Challenges
+2. Deals
-    * Challenge end dates must be in the future for creation and updates
+    * Deals end dates must be in the future for creation and updates
-    * Creation and Updates check current service level of user for submission types and features before allowing a user to create a new challenge.
-    * Before Creation, account limit is checked in case user is sharing account or has another tab open and exceeded limit in that manner
-3. Submissions
-    * Before Creation and Update, dates are checked to ensure user hasn't left a window open hoping to beat time limit
-    * File size limits are checked before a user successfully uploads a file
-4. Account Management
+3. Account Management
     * when a user updates their username or email, the system is crosschecked for uniqueness of values

 ---